SDSURENVILDSA0207/IMEITrackMobilePhoneWholesaleManagementPlatform/README.md

    alembic downgrade -1
    ```

-> **Note:** If the `alembic/versions/` folder has no migration files yet, run `alembic revision --autogenerate` once with your SQLAlchemy models loaded so the schema matches the application.
+> **Note:** If `alembic/versions/` has no revision files yet, either generate an initial migration with `alembic revision --autogenerate` (models loaded) or, for local dev only, depend on `create_all` until you add migrations.
+Production deployments should have real Alembic revisions in version control.

 ---